-HEB 333 Intermediate Hebrew (3 hours, fall even years) This course involves application of exegetical methods to the study of selected passages in the Hebrew text.
+HEB 433 Intermediate Hebrew (3 hours, fall even years) This course involves application of exegetical methods to the study of selected passages in the Hebrew text.
 This course consists of translation, identification of grammatical forms, further acquisition of vocabulary and analysis of syntactical construction.
-It continues the reading of the Hebrew Scriptures begun in HEB 213 and HEB 223.
+It continues the reading of the Hebrew Scriptures begun in HEB 314 and HEB 323.
 This course counts towards the college's minimum requirement of Bible and theology for graduation.
-Prerequisite: HEB 223 or instructor's permission.
+Prerequisite: HEB 323 or instructor's permission.

-HEB 343 Biblical Aramaic (3 hours, spring odd years) This course offers an explanation of differences between Hebrew and Aramaic followed by student translation of selected Aramaic portions of Ezra and Daniel.
+HEB 443 Biblical Aramaic (3 hours, spring odd years) This course offers an explanation of differences between Hebrew and Aramaic followed by student translation of selected Aramaic portions of Ezra and Daniel.
 Attention is given to Aramaic words in the New Testament.
 This course counts towards the college's minimum requirement of Bible and theology for graduation.
-Prerequisite: HEB 223 or instructor's permission.
-HEB 401-3 Independent Study (1-3 hours, either semester) Selected students are permitted to secure specialized training in Hebrew composition and/or reading appropriate to individual needs.
-The project will involve extensive independent work under individualized direction of a professor.
-Availability of the course is contingent on availability of faculty.
-Independent study requires a minimum of 35 clock hours of work per semester hour.
-Prerequisites: HEB 213 and HEB 223.
+Prerequisite: HEB 323 or instructor's permission.

-HEB 453 Hebrew Exegesis: Selected Passages (3 hours, fall odd years)
+HEB 472 Hebrew Exegesis: Selected Passages (2 hours, fall odd years)

 This course offers an introduction to the tools and methods for the exegesis of selected Hebrew texts, using concordances, lexicons, textual criticism, critical commentaries and technical journal articles.
 This course counts towards the college's minimum Bible and Theology requirement.
-The course includes direct study of the Hebrew OT text each week and the completion of an exegesis paper on a selected passage.
-Prerequisite: HEB 223.
-Not required but highly recommended: HEB 343 or instructor's permission.
+Prerequisite: HEB 323.
+Not required but highly recommended: HEB 443 or instructor's permission.